 As I worked on the finishing touches my daughter said to me, "Be sure to put a heart up in the air above them!"

-Puzzled by this sudden introduction of more work, I asked.
+Puzzled by this sudden introduction of more work, I growled and asked.
 "A heart?
 Up in the air?
 Why?"

 "You have to put a heart above them so everybody knows they love each other!"

-And just so you don't think I'm a completely horrible father, the finished drawing – as I showed to her – is below.
+And just so you don't think I'm a completely horrible father, the finished drawing – the one I've shown to her – is below.

 Drawn in Clip Studio Paint EX and Photoshop.